-The Chattahoochee River flows directly through Atlanta, the largest metropolitan area in the Southeastern United States, thus its uses are numerous and intensive.
-It is important to remember that the headwaters of the Chattahoochee above Atlanta comprise the smallest watershed, or drainage area for any metropolitan area in the country.
-Consequently ensuring sustainable use of the river is very important.
+The Chattahoochee River flows directly through Atlanta, the largest metropolitan area in the Southeast.
+Therefore, its uses are numerous and intensive.
+It is important to remember that the headwaters of the Chattahoochee River above Atlanta comprise the smallest watershed, or drainage area, for any metropolitan area in the country.
+That makes sustainable use very important.

 Uses of the Chattahoochee River include: